 - Mountain Biking: The Tahoe area is a widely known hotspot for mountain biking.
 Don’t worry though, with as many trails as this area boasts, you won’t feel crowded while exploring these mountains.
 Burton Creek State Park has some seriously awesome trails for bikers of all skill levels.

-Truckee: With a quaint main street of boutiques, bars, cafes, and restaurants, right off the main highway to the region, Truckee will have the rental you are looking for with hosting friends and family.
+- Truckee: With a quaint main street of boutiques, bars, cafes, and restaurants, right off the main highway to the region, Truckee will have the rental you are looking for to host friends and family.

 South Lake Tahoe

 On the other end of the lake is the actual town of South Lake Tahoe.
 While the town serves as the core, South Lake Tahoe can refer to everything from Emerald Bay, a beautiful cove off the southwest corner of the lake, to Glenbrook along the East Shore.

 - Skiing and Snowboarding: Similar to the north, South Lake Tahoe also has great slopes.
 Heavenly Ski Resort lies in the south, where the gondola into the mountain is also right at the state line of California and Nevada.
 To streamline your trip to the mountain, you can even access the lift from downtown!
 Heavenly is far from the only skiing option in this area, but unlike the other resorts, its village is shared by both South Lake Tahoe and Stateline, Nevada.